ricgreen1/Igby/README.md

 igby_lib = Report class updates.
 Now supports report file name prefix.\
 perforce_helper = Updated get_file_log function to work without file_log_cache\
 invalid_actor_report_R = Now identifies assets that are of class None.

+08/20/23\
+Update to perforce_helper.py: Now login defaults to perforce ticketing system.
+Password input will only be required when the ticket has expired.